jsagar87/500_algo/README.md

 # Computing
-This repository is contains code from my programming practice.
+This repository contains code from my programming practice.